 One of the best things about planning a weekend trip to Dallas is that it’s so easy to get to.
 Dallas has two airports serviced by all the major airlines.

-Dallas Love Field (DAL) has undergone a huge renovation and is my favourite airport to fly in and out of.
+Dallas Love Field (DAL) is my favourite airport to fly in and out of.
 It’s small and it’s always quick to get through security.
-Southwest Airlines, Virgin America Airlines, Delta Airlines and Alaska Airlines fly in and out of here.
+Southwest Airlines, Delta Airlines and Alaska Airlines fly in and out of here.
 It’s also the closest airport to the downtown area, so you can be sipping cocktails in Uptown Dallas in under 20 minutes.